rumeysayilmaz/marmara-explorer/README.md

 - This guide assumes that Marmara *has already been downloaded* to the machine.
 - Tested on Ubuntu 18.04.5 and Ubuntu 20.04

-> For detailed list of dependencies, check out the [package.json](https://github.com/DeckerSU/bitcore-node-komodo/blob/master/package.json) file.
+> For detailed list of dependencies, check out the [package.json](https://github.com/marmarachain/bitcore-node-komodo/blob/master/package.json) file.
-> Follow the instructions given in this [page](https://github.com/marmarachain/insight-ui-marmara) for the translations.

 ### How to Install?
 Clone the git repo to local machine into a directory named explorer and inside the directory run the bash script to create the Marmara explorer and the relevant bitcore modules: